John Lund (actor)

 John Lund (February 6, 1911 – May 10, 1992) was an American film, stage, and radio actor who is probably best remembered for his role in the film A Foreign Affair (1948) and a dual role in To Each His Own (1946).

 According to one obituary, his "film career was cut to a familiar pattern: the young actor imported to Hollywood after a big success on Broadway begins by playing the handsome guy who gets the girl, then descends by gradual degrees to being the male lead in minor westerns and occasionally, in major films, being the handsome guy who does not get the girl because he lacks the spark of the hero who does."

 Early life

-John Lund's father was a Norwegian immigrant and glassblower in Rochester, New York.
+John Lund's father, Edward M. Lund, was a Norwegian immigrant and glassblower in Rochester, New York.
+His mother, Rose A. Mooney, was born in Columbus, Ohio.
 Lund did not finish high school, and he tried several businesses before settling on advertising in the 1930s.
 His jobs included being "a soda-jerk, carpenter and timekeeper".